top of page

 Who We Are

-David Roth
+Dr. David Roth

 David Roth, PhD, became interested in relationships and sexuality when, as a teen, he discovered Dr. Alex Comfort’s book The Joy of Sex.
-While studying anthropology at Temple University he found a copy of Malinowski’s classic The Sexual Life of Savages and his professional interest in sexuality was secured.
+While studying anthropology at Temple University he found a copy of Malinowski’s classic The Sexual Life of Savages and his professional interest was secured.

 Dr. Roth received his post-graduate training in sex and relationship therapy at Robert Wood Johnson Medical School/UMDNJ.
 He received his doctorate from the University of St. Thomas Aquinas in Rome, Italy, and was a Fellow in Psychoanalysis at the NYU Psychoanalytic Institute affiliated with the Department of Psychiatry at NYU School of Medicine/Langone Medical Center (now renamed the Psychoanalytic Association of New York).
 He also completed a residency in clinical pastoral care at Lehigh Valley Hospital, the teaching hospital of Penn State University Medical School, in Allentown, PA.